BrittFreitas/BrittFreitas/README.md

-💜 I’m currently working on: A therapy practice site & a social service navigation app
+💜 What I'm working on: A therapy practice site & a social service navigation app

-💜 I'm currently learning: React Native and practicing my JS skills
+💜 What I'm learning: React Native and practicing my JS skills

-💜 I'm currently job hunting for my first junior dev role!!
+💜 What I'm up to: Job hunting for my first junior dev gig!!

 <br/>